kevL/yata/ReadMe.txt

                    the row's "label" - so by freezing it you can scroll to the right and still read what it is.

 - Propanel              : F7 (toggles the PropertyPanel on/off)
-- Propanel location : F8 (key Shift to reverse direction.
-Cycles the panel's location through the four corners of the table)
+- Propanel location     : F8 (cycles the panel's location through the four corners of the table)
+- Propanel location pre : Shift+F8 (reverse direction)

 - External diff/merger : Ctrl+m (starts an external diff program with 2 diffed
                          files open.
 See Appendix M: WinMerge)